AydenB/mkdocs/docs/how-to/DAC Equipment Manager.md

 # FAQ and Common Issues
 - Equipment products can be created by classes, this may continually add products that have since been removed.
 Example- Item 085766 Coffee maker is including items in Prod Class 35.
 Item 233654 has been removed, but since its in Product Class 35, and Product Class 35 was used to add this item, Item 233654 will return with EOD.

-- running the installment plan job scheduled entry will force a remote order out for the installment plan
+- running the installment plan job scheduled entry will force a remote order out for the installment plan.